Inmarsat/assurance_api_grafana_plugin/README.md

 # assurance_api_grafana_plugin
 A python script which acts as a bridge between Grafana and the Inmarsat Assurance API

-See documentation word document for more information, and installation instructions.
+Documentation word document contains more information and installation instructions.
+Grafana json file contains an example dashboard, in JSON format. flask_bridge.py is the python script.